lquesada/ComfyUI-Interactive/README.md

 The simple versions of the nodes show and pass an image.
 The "with parameters" versions of the nodes show and pass the image (optional), but also passes a latent, mask, string, int, and float.

+If "propagate\_deselect" is enabled, any selector node that is deselected will automatically deselect any selector nodes further ahead in the workflow.
+This allows configuring how interactivity work at selector node level.

 The "Interactive Save" node previews images and contains a button that triggers saving the image.

 The "Interactive Seed" node provides seeds and contains a button that triggers generating a new seed.